lucsontest/lucsontest/README.md

 - 👋 Hi, I’m @JeanLue
-- 👀 I’m interested in Software Testing
+- 👀 I’m a Software Tester with over 4 years of experience
-- 🌱 I’m currently Looking for work
+- 🌱 I’m currently working for Sharp Gaming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Developing Neural Newtwork for machine learning
-- 📫 How to reach me @jeanlue
+- 📫 How to reach me @jeanlue X@UXLENS

 <!---
 lucsontest/lucsontest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.